epfl-ada/ada-2023-project-abracadabra2023/README.md

 - A final step adressing the last one of our research questions would be to check if among the units (in particular pages) that we considered as clichés, there is an increased proportion of backtracks performed by the players (outlier detection based for example on one-class SVM).
 This would indicate that the players chose this page because they thought it will contain a certain hyperlink but it did not.
 We could then inspect the actual page content to look for words corresponding to clichés that should have been hyperlinked.
 Other analysis based on the future lectures could be performed to detect if the page is badly written (e.g. if it contains too many clichés, or if it is too long, etc.).

 ## Additional datasets:
 As stated above, we need to select some clichés independently from the dataset to compare them from the ones we will find using the Wikispeedia dataset.
-To do so, we will considere the following strategies:
+To do so, we will consider the following strategies:
 - We can use the ChatGPT model to generate clichés using different prompts.
 We can then select the most relevant ones.
 - Browse the internet to find articles about clichés on our topic, for instance, there is exists a Wikipedia page about [Stereotypes of british people](https://en.wikipedia.org/wiki/Stereotypes_of_British_people).
 And then select the most relevant ones.
 - Finally, we find an external dataset called [SeeGULL](https://github.com/google-research-datasets/seegull) which measures the offensiveness of clichés on geographical identity groups.
 The stereotypes contained in the dataset were generated using PaLM and GPT-3.
 The interesting part for us is that it contains an identity group named 'British' with some possible stereotypes associated to it, and each of these stereotypes are humanly evaluated as stereotypical, non-stereotypical or unsure.
 Finally the annotators are divided between European and North-American people, this provides two point of view, one from the inside and one from the outside.
 Hence, We can use this dataset to select the most relevant clichés, while keeping in mind that it refers on British people and not on the United Kingdom.